shibadog/Raft-Animation/README.md

 - [anime.js](https://github.com/juliangarnier/anime/)

 ## Notice
-- This is a working draft.
+- Please note that this document is currently in a working draft phase. :soon:
-- Better quickly run through each page before using it.
-Let the animations know where they should be.
+- Before utilizing it, it is advisable to quickly review each page to ensure that the animations are properly positioned. :book:
-- If you quickly press the "next" button :fast_forward: multiple times, the text may blur each other.
-You need to wait until the animations finish and continue.
+- Kindly refrain from rapidly pressing the "next" button multiple times, as it may cause the text to blur together.
+Please wait until the animations have completed before proceeding. :fast_forward:
-- Page 29 contains so many animations that there may be some problems when you first reach this page.
+- Page 29 contains a significant number of animations, which may result in some issues upon initial arrival. :collision:
-- If you meet any problems, wait until the animation is done, go to another page then go back.
-If this doesn't solve your problem, rerun the project.
+- Should you encounter any difficulties, we recommend waiting for the animation to finish, navigating to another page, and then returning.
+If the issue persists, please restart the project. :wrench:

  ## Screenshots:
 ![](Screenshots/pic1.png)